lloda/ra-ra/README.md

 Motivation
 -----------

-I do numerical work in C++ so I need a multidimensional array library.
+I do numerical work in C++ so I need a library of this kind.
 Most C++ array libraries seem to support little more than vectors and matrices, or the small objects people need for low-dimensional vector algebra.
 Blitz++ was a great early array library and it hasn't really been replaced as far as I can tell.

 My other inspiration are the array languages, APL and J. They have gone further than anyone else in exploring how array operations should work, and yet when new array languages or libraries come out they seem for the most part to try and copy Matlab.
 It's a pity.

-This is a simple library.
-For example, array traversal is almost naive, and expression templates are traversed as constructed and not simplified.
-I tend to trust the compiler.
-I don't focus on performance as much as Blitz++ did, but I do avoid stuff that I think would become a barrier if I really tried to make things fast.
+I try to keep this a simple library.
+Array traversal is by indices or by unraveling the last axes.
+Expression templates are traversed as constructed.
+I tend to avoid second-guessing the compiler and I don't focus on performance as much as Blitz++ did, but I avoid stuff that I think would become a barrier if I really tried to make things fast.
+I believe that extensions such as new traversal methods or the optimization of specific expression patterns should be easy to implement.

-There may still be some library out there that already does everything this one does, but it's been a lot more fun doing my own and I hope to have learned some C++ in the process.

 Sui generis